 • Golden Checklist Flora: Porter & Coulter, 1874, publication details;

 Instead of publishing his findings in the Annual Report of the expedition, as he had the year before, Coulter worked with Thomas C. Porter to incorporate them into the Synopsis of the Flora of Colorado, a compilation of descriptions of plants found on various exploring expeditions.
 They drew from collections and locations are given for Parry, Hall & Harbour, Brandegee, Greene, Porter, Coulter, and others.
 Names published by Torrey from James' (1820) collections are listed but not credited to James, nor are James' locations identified.
 The authors treat both Chrysothamnus and Ericameria as Bigelovia placing Linosyris in synonomy.
-In a footnote Chrysothamnus Nutt.
-Is placed in synonomy with Bigelovia DC.
+In a footnote Chrysothamnus Nutt. is placed in synonomy with Bigelovia DC.
 Bigelovia graveolens (Nutt.)
 A. Gray is treated at the species level with no mention of B. nauseosa.

 Literature Cited: